MindnotixTechnologies/dropbox-android-example/readme.md

 Demonstrates the authentication flow using a WebView (instead of redirecting to the Dropbox app or Chrome) and file upload API for Dropbox.
 This is just an example app, to be integrated into a client project in the future.

+It also has a nice clean way of managing API keys for an open source app, as described below.

 ## Setup

 First, check here to get your API keys from Dropbox for your application: https://www.dropbox.com/developers/apps